awsdocs/amazon-ecs-developer-guide/doc_source/using_cloudwatch_logs.md

 The example user data block below performs the following tasks:
 + Installs the `awslogs` package, which contains the CloudWatch Logs agent
 + Installs the jq JSON query utility
-+ Writes the configuration file for the CloudWatch Logs agent and configures the region to send data to \(the region that the container instance is located\)
++ Writes the configuration file for the CloudWatch Logs agent and configures the Region to send data to \(the Region in which the container instance is located\)
 + Gets the cluster name and container instance ID after the Amazon ECS container agent starts and then writes those values to the CloudWatch Logs agent configuration file log streams
 + Starts the CloudWatch Logs agent
 + Configures the CloudWatch Logs agent to start at every system boot